-After had been digging for half an hour, and had made quite an impressive hole, he had still not found anything interesting.
+After Bertie had been digging for half an hour, and had made quite an impressive hole, he had still not found anything interesting.
 He stopped to wipe his forehead.
-A soft voice said,

 “Am I hearing things?” thought Bertie.
-And he looked round and saw Princess Toragana standing in the garden.
+He looked around and saw Princess Toragana standing in the garden.

 “How do you know?” asked Bertie.

 “Trust me.
 I do,” she said.
 “My instinct for expensive things is never wrong.”

 Bertie began to work his shovel on the spot where the princess told him to dig, and shortly before two in the morning his blade struck something hard.
 It took another fifty minutes to work the box out of the ground, and Bertie was sweaty, covered in earth and out of breath, as he took out the key which was hanging around his neck.